4 Fears That Make Building A Music Career Difficult And How To Avoid Them

 • You never even try to earn more money in your music career.
 The absolute worst thing you can do is simply settle for and expect financial struggle as a musician.

-• You run full-speed ahead away from buildinng a music career.
+• You run full-speed ahead away from building a music career.
 By expecting financial failure and struggle, many musicians falsely think that they will be better off first getting a college degree in an unrelated field, getting a “safe and secure” job and THEN start building a music career on the side.
 Learn why this leads to failure virtually 100% of the time in this article about music career backup plans.

 • You eat the goose that lays golden eggs.